|Office:||348 Carver |

-Dr. Tara L. Edberg-Widner joined the Leadership Studies faculty at Iowa State in the fall of 2016.
-She teaches LD ST 322, "Leadership Styles and Strategies in a Diverse Society," and LD ST 370x, “Special Topics in Leadership: Global Leadership.”
-She also coordinates the Vermeer International Leadership Scholars, which is in its second year for the 2016-2017 academic year.
+Dr. Tara L. Widner joined the Leadership Studies faculty at Iowa State in the fall of 2016.
+She teaches LD ST 322, "Leadership Styles and Strategies in a Diverse Society," LD ST 360, “Cultural Competence and Global Leadership,” LD ST 333 "Women and Leadership," and LD ST 370 “Leadership and Group Development."
+She is also the Director of the Global Leadership Study Abroad and the Vermeer International Leadership Program, which is in its fourth year for the 2018-2019 academic year.

-Originally from Minnesota, Edberg-Widner recently moved back to Iowa from San Diego where she pursued her Ph.D. and helped coordinate and teach the leadership studies minor at the University of San Diego.
-Prior to her work at the University of San Diego, Edberg-Widner served as the assistant director for leadership programs at The University of Iowa, including all curricular and co-curricular leadership programming, as well as teaching several classes a semester.
+Originally from Minnesota, Widner recently moved back to Iowa from San Diego where she pursued her Ph.D. and helped coordinate and teach the leadership studies minor at the University of San Diego.
+Prior to her work at the University of San Diego, Widner served as the assistant director for leadership programs at The University of Iowa, including all curricular and co-curricular leadership programming, as well as teaching several classes a semester.
 She received her Ph.D. from the University of San Diego in leadership studies, her M.S. in higher educational leadership from Oklahoma State University, and her BS from the University of Wisconsin – River Falls.